jessica lee photographer

 After the horrifying violence against Asian spa workers in Atlanta in early March, thousands protested and spoke up in cities around the world including Toronto.

-This is a portrait I really liked.
 Ontario Tech chancellor Mitch Frazer, photographed for The Globe and Mail.

 Soon after moving to Winnipeg, on the second day of working at the Winnipeg Free Press, my editor sent me to photograph a rally against vaccine mandates.